TITLE 23: EDUCATION AND CULTURAL RESOURCES

 d) Nothing in this Section shall be construed to prevent the Board from withdrawing Certification of Approval or Authorization to Operate at any time, including during the first five years of operation, if an institution has failed to implement and maintain the conditions that were presented in its applications and that form the basis upon which its certificate or authorization was granted.

-1) An institution may state that it is approved or authorized to operate in the State of Illinois only after approval has been officially granted and received in writing from the Board.
+1) An institution may state that it is approved or authorized to operate in the State of Illinois only after approval has been officially granted and received in writing from the Board and while authorization is maintained.

 3) No institution shall publish or otherwise communicate to prospective students, faculty, staff or the public misleading or erroneous information about the operating or degree-granting status of a given institution.